-Subdivision (a) was amended, effective __________, to require payment of the docket fee at the time the notice of appeal is filed with the supreme court clerk.
+Subdivision (a) was amended, effective October 1, 2014, to require payment of the docket fee at the time the notice of appeal is filed with the clerk of the supreme court.

-Subdivision (c) was added, effective __________, to establish a procedure for provisionally filing a notice of appeal when a petition to waive the docket fee is filed.
+Subdivision (b) was added, effective October 1, 2014, to establish a procedure for provisionally filing a notice of appeal when a petition to waive the docket fee is filed.

 Rule 12 was amended, effective March 1, 2003.
 The language and organization of the rule were changed to make the rule more easily understandable and to make style and terminology consistent throughout the rules.

 Rule 12 was amended, effective March 15, 2010 to refer to and provide the Petition To Waive Filing Fee Upon Showing Of Indigency as Appendix A.

 Rule 12 was amended, effective October 1, 2014, to replace "supreme court clerk" with "clerk of the supreme court."

 SOURCES: Joint Procedure Committee Minutes of September 26, 2013, pages 21-22; April 29-30, 2010, page 20; April 26-27, 2001, page 10; September 29-30, 1994, pages 9-12; February 19-20, 1987, page 6; September 18-19, 1986, page 14; February 17-18, 1983, pages 1-3; November 18-19, 1982, page 14; May 25-26, 1978, pages 9-10, 34-35; March 16-17, 1978, pages 4-5; October 27-28, 1977, pages 7-8; September 15-16, 1977, page 19.